NullOperatorr/Network-Forensics-Casefiles/Case-01/Analysis.md

 1. What is the name of Ann’s IM buddy?
 2. What was the first comment in the captured IM conversation?
 3. What is the name of the file Ann transferred?
-4. What is the magic number of the file you want to extract (first four bytes)?mm
+4. What is the magic number of the file you want to extract (first four bytes)?
 5. What was the MD5sum of the file?
 6. What is the secret recipe?